sharknice/Sharky/README.md

 # Sharky
 A C# framework for developing StarCraft 2 AI bots

-The goal of Sharky is to proide a framework that handles all the complex setup and mundane details of creating a bot so you can focus on the fun stuff like builds, strategies, and micro.
+The goal of Sharky is to provide a framework that handles all the complex setup and mundane details of creating a bot so you can focus on the fun stuff like builds, strategies, and micro.

-You can pull it to use directly in your solution, or install it via the nuget package 'Sharky'
+You can clone it and use it directly in your solution (recomended), or install it to your project via the nuget package 'Sharky' (not updated as frequently)

-There is an example bot included in the source, and another one using the nuget package here https://github.com/sharknice/SharkyExampleBot
+There is an example bot included in the Sharky source, and another example using the nuget package here https://github.com/sharknice/SharkyExampleBot

 And a video tutorial here https://www.youtube.com/watch?v=2Tf0jLTJQME

+Make sure you have the ladder maps installed.
+Download them here https://aiarena.net/wiki/maps/ and then put them in your C:\Program Files (x86)\StarCraft II\maps folder.

 ## Features
 - Works with every race, Terran, Protoss, Zerg, and Random